szstonelee/redisoo/use.md

 When redisoo_del_sync == yes

-The client will wait until the key has been deleted from the database
+The client will wait until the key has been deleted from the database.
+(Acutally, the sql statement finished from database)

 And Redisoo will guarentee the key is consistenet with the database.